killedit/2026-01-27-alphavision-task/README.md

       ]
 ```

-4. Constants: I have replaced hardcoded values like `rand(1, 4)` with descriptive constants like MIN_ORDERS_PER_DRIVER.
+4. I use descriptive constants like MIN_ORDERS_PER_DRIVER to be able to tweak the results:

 - `DISTANCE_WEIGHT = 1.0`;
 - `ORDER_WEIGHT = 0.5`;